 4. Drink Only When You are Thirsty

 Your body sends signals to you when it is in dire need of water.
 Ayurveda emphasizes on drinking water only when you feel thirsty.
 Every person has a different body, hence, drinking the same amount of water cannot be recommended to everybody.
 The body cannot absorb too much water intake; therefore it is imperative to know the thirst cues your body gives you.
 Measure your own drinking system without feeling too full.
+You may also know about detoxification treatment in Ayurveda.

 5. Know the Indicators your Body Gives You When You are Thirsty